Pearblossom, California: Arts

 David Hockney's photocollage Pearblossom Highway (1986) was actually photographed in the Littlerock rural vicinity; it, like Huxley's The Crows of Pearblossom, is not about Pearblossom proper.

 In 1997, Western actor Louis R. Faust died in his Pearblossom lodgings on highway 138.
 His son, Louis R. Faust Jr., expired there in 2010.

+The first segment of the 1993 John Carpenter anthology film Body Bags, "The Gas Station," takes place entirely in Pearblossom.
+The segment stars Alex Datcher and Robert Carradine, with cameos by Wes Craven, Sam Raimi, David Naughton and Buck Flower.